nlt-python/youth_behavioral_risk/README.md

 </p>

 A confusion matrix was generated from the logistic regression model.
-While the number of true positives (lower-right) and true negatives (upper-left) showed promise, the large number of false negatives are a cause for concern as this model should not predict youths at risk for depression as healthy.
+While the number of true positives (lower-right) and true negatives (upper-left) showed promise, the large number of false negatives are a cause for concern as this model should not predict youths at risk for depression as healthy since these are the youths that need assistance.